-PSA Members automatically qualify for membership in the Photo Travel Division by holding a past or present PTD elected office, directing a PTD activity, earning a PTD Star Rating, participating in the Photo Travel Essay Competition or participating in a PTD study group.
+PSA members qualify for membership in the Photo Travel Division by participating in PTD through holding an elected Office, being the Director of an activity, earning a Star, Galaxy, or Diamond Rating, participating in the Travel Essay Competition, or a PTD Study Group.

 A Photo Travel image expresses the characteristic features or culture of a land as they are found naturally.
 There are no geographic limitations.
 Images from events or activities arranged specifically for photography, or of subjects directed or hired for photography are not appropriate.
 Close up pictures of people or objects must include features that provide information about the environment.
 Techniques that add, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
 The only allowable adjustments are removal of dust or digital noise, restoration of the appearance of the original scene, and complete conversion to greyscale monochrome.
 Other derivations, including infrared, are not permitted.
 All allowed adjustments must appear natural.

 Please contact me (by clicking my name, above) if you have any questions or would like additional information about PTD.
-I look forward to hearing from you.~Tom Tauber
+I look forward to hearing from you. --Stan Bormann, APSA, MPSA·

 PTD Division Information